bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:19:49

-It's when that transaction can be mine, basically.
+It's when that transaction can be mined, basically.
-You say, okay, this transaction can be mine right now, can be mine after this block height.
+You say, okay, this transaction can be mined right now, can be mined after this block height.
 So basically that's all.
 It's a field in the transaction where you specify when that transaction can be mined.